 One of things things I wanted to do, was displaying galleries of images as hosted on PhotoShelter in pages, posts and sidebars within Wordpress.
 I could obviously achieve something similar by manually adding recent images to a gallery and using a slideshow to display them.
 I wanted something more dynamic however, something that reads a RSS feed and displays the image thumbnails as found in the feed as a gallery.

 While hunting for a standard solution, I decided to try and create a widget myself, geared specifically towards PhotoShelter.
 It's never to late to learn something new and it actually worked out!

 A new version of the NiO PhotoShelter RSS Gallery Widget (1.5.5) was released on July 14th 2017.
 This new version deals with the consequences of PhotoShelter moving to SSL.
 In addition, the new version now is PHP7 compatible!

 What the widget does

-The NiO PhotoShelter RSS Gallery widget creates dynamic thumbnail galleries of images recently added to a PhotoShelter archive.
-It does this, by reading either the general PhotoShelter RSS feed (for instance: ‘http://niophoto.photoshelter.com/?feed=rss’), the RSS feed of a specific PhotoShelter Gallery or the RSS feed of a PhotoShelter search.
+The NiO PhotoShelter RSS Gallery widget creates dynamic thumbnail galleries of images recently added to a PhotoShelter in general or to a specific gallery.
+It does this, by reading either the general PhotoShelter RSS feed (for instance: 'https://niophoto.photoshelter.com/?feed=rss'), the RSS feed of a specific PhotoShelter Gallery or the RSS feed of a PhotoShelter search.
 The thumbnail galleries are automatically updated each time an image is made searchable respectively is added to a specific gallery at PhotoShelter.

 - Add a header and description to the gallery, if these are specified.